TashreeqAdams/TashreeqAdams/README.md

 ## 📚 Learning Goals

 - 🚀 Get comfortable using CSS and Tailwind
-- 🎨 Learn HTML, CSS, and JavaScript
+- 🎨 Learn Javascript & React
 - 💡 Build real-world projects and collaborate with others

 ---